Marathon Digital Holdings Inc. (MARA) is an excellent investment, but the stock is overvalued/undervalued right now

-In Monday’s session, Marathon Digital Holdings Inc. (NASDAQ:MARA) marked $12.27 per share, down from $12.99 in the previous session.
-While Marathon Digital Holdings Inc. has underperformed by -5.54%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, MARA fell by -55.59%, with highs and lows ranging from $83.45 to $5.20, whereas the simple moving average fell by -54.49% in the last 200 days.
+The share price of Marathon Digital Holdings Inc. (NASDAQ:MARA) rose to $14.17 per share on Friday from $13.42.
+While Marathon Digital Holdings Inc. has overperformed by 5.59%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, MARA fell by -54.97%, with highs and lows ranging from $83.45 to $5.20, whereas the simple moving average fell by -46.08% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now